TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

    This style for notation is commonly known as *UpperCamelCase* because each capital letter suggests the hump of a camel.
-For extensions the first part always is ":php:`Tx`".
-The second part is the name of the extension
+For extensions the first part always is ":php:`Tx`".<remark>Shouldn't it be the vendor name?
+How does this reflect in line 53?</remark>The second part is the name of the extension
    - in the underlying case ":php:`BlogExample`".
 The last part is the name of the domain object.
 The center between those parts builds the path to the class file below the folder